 Under the Workplace Safety and Health Act, individuals involved in construction projects have a variety of duties and responsibilities.
 These legislative requirements are anticipated to be met by external contractors and subcontractors who perform work on UM property to keep their employees safe.
 The UM Contractor Safety Program is intended to familiarize contractors and subcontractors with university specific policies and procedures, and how they pertain to their specific scope of work.

 Face masks are mandatory for all faculty, staff, students, visitors, contractors and vendors on all UM campuses.
-This is required in all indoor spaces at all times even when physical distancing is possible.
-Refer to COVID safety measures and information.
+This is required in all indoor spaces.
+KN95 masks are recommended, but 3-ply medical masks that are rated at ASTM Grade 2 or better, will also be acceptable.
+Please refer to the U of M’s COVID-19 web page for more information.

-Contractors must have all workers who will be working on campus to go through the PDF handout to ensure they understand the safety requirements and hazards at the UM.
+Contractors must have all workers who will be working on campus, read through and understand the information package regarding the U of M safety requirements.

 Please ensure all UM Site Safety Plans are filled out and submitted to your UM Project Lead prior to any work conducted on campus.